cvamsikrishna11/devops-fully-automated/README.md

     - Clone your newly created repo to your local

 2) Jenkins/Maven/Ansible
-    - Create an Amazon Linux 2 VM instance and call it "jenkins-maven-ansible"
+    - Create an **Amazon Linux 2 VM** instance and call it "jenkins-maven-ansible"
     - Instance type: t2.medium
     - Security Group (Open): 8080, 9100 and 22 to 0.0.0.0/0
     - Key pair: Select or create a new keypair
     - **Attach Jenkins server with IAM role having "AdministratorAccess"**
     - User data (Copy the following user data): https://github.com/cvamsikrishna11/devops-fully-automated/blob/installations/jenkins-maven-ansible-setup.sh
     - Launch Instance
+    - After launching this Jenkins server, attach a tag as **Key=Application, value=jenkins**

 3) SonarQube
-    - Create an Create an Ubuntu 20.04 VM instance and call it "SonarQube"
+    - Create an Create an **Ubuntu 20.04** VM instance and call it "SonarQube"
     - Instance type: t2.medium
     - Security Group (Open): 9000, 9100 and 22 to 0.0.0.0/0
     - Key pair: Select or create a new keypair